Black4315/e-commerce/!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!1/product.md

 // TODO: add categry url , shipping $ and (info for every varient sizes like in stock discount,etc..) add those to product

+// TODO: add "aboutItem":["",""] to every one , and add weight and demintions to "productDetails":{"dimentions":"any"}
 Yes — your structure is already solid, but if you want it to feel *production-grade* and cover more real-world e-commerce needs, you could enhance it with:

 ---